emilosmanbegovicmm/emilosman/_posts/2020-07-10-markdown-calendar.md

 Made with Rails and Vue.js.

-Also features a drawing board to add handwritten notes to calendar entries.
+Also features a drawing board for adding handwritten notes to calendar entries.